bogdanr/bogdanr.github.io/_posts/2016-10-29-iot-fuzzy-clock.md

 + We import libraries
   + ESP8266WiFi makes it easy to connect to WiFi and go to sleep
-  + NTPtimeESP is an extension of the Arduino NTP library that gets us nicely formatted data and saves some us the trouble of figuring daylight saving
+  + NTPtimeESP is an extension that gets us nicely formatted time
   + Adafruit_NeoPixel makes it easy to work with WS2812B LEDs
   + ArduinoJson helps us handle the JSON data that we get from an external API
 + We define a bunch of constants and variables